PGS62/JuliaExcel.jl/README.md

  `JuliaCall` or `JuliaEval` is a two dimensional array with one column, which occupies a single column range on the worksheet.
  * Single-row ranges, when passed to `JuliaCall` or `JuliaSetVar`, arrive in Julia as 2-dimensional arrays with a single row.

- Click below see GIFs that illustrate!
+ Click below to see GIFs that illustrate!

  <details><summary>Click to see round-tripping of vectors and matrices</summary>